Northgard: Development

 The game was first announced by developer Shiro Games in August 2016.
 Northgard was released via Steam's early access program on February 22, 2017.
 It was released in full for Windows PC on 7 March 2018, and for Linux PCs the following day.
 Console versions followed with releases on the Xbox One on 24 September 2019, Nintendo Switch on 26 September 2019, and PlayStation 4 on 3 October 2019.
 Mobile versions were released for iOS devices on 13 April 2021, and Android devices on 23 August.
 Following the game's release, Shiro supported the game by releasing several downloadable content packs, including one based on Ragnarok in October 2018.

 Reception

-The game received generally positive reviews upon release, according to review aggregator Metacritic.
+The game received generally positive reviews upon release, according to review aggregator platform Metacritic.
 Fraser Brown from PC Gamer compared the game favourably to the Age of Empires series and The Settlers series.
 He liked the unique gameplay systems, though he found the story to be uncompelling.
 He concluded his review by saying that "Northgard is a surprising, elegant RTS that's laden with a very dull story."
 Writing for Rock, Paper, Shotgun, Max Cox wrote that Northgard was "easy to pick up but difficult to master", and one of the best real-time strategy games he had played.

 The Academy of Interactive Arts & Sciences nominated Northgard for "Strategy/Simulation Game of the Year" at the 22nd Annual D.I.C.E.
 Awards.